guignol1981/file-gen-cli/README.md

 # file-gen-cli

-A command line interface that generate files for your application
+A CLI that generate files for your application

 ## Installation
  - `npm install file-gen-cli --save-dev`